joshder/hello-world/README.md

 # hello-world
 hello-world Repository

-Today is March 18, 2020 and I am learnin how to use GitHub
+Today is March 18, 2020 and I am learning how to use GitHub